IQSS/dataverse/doc/sphinx-guides/source/developers/testing.rst

 Locust
 ~~~~~~

 Load and performance testing is conducted on an as-needed basis but we're open to automating it.
-As of this writing Locust ( https://locust.io ) scripts at https://github.com/IQSS/dataverse-helper-scripts/tree/master/src/stress_tests have been used.
+As of this writing Locust (https://locust.io) scripts at https://github.com/IQSS/dataverse-helper-scripts/tree/master/src/stress_tests have been used.

 download-files.sh script
 ~~~~~~~~~~~~~~~~~~~~~~~~

 One way of generating load is by downloading many files.
-You can download :download:`download-files.sh <../../../../tests/performance/download-files/download-files.sh>`, make it executable (``chmod 755``), and run it with ``--help``.
+You can use ``download-files.sh`` located at ``/tests/performance/download-files/download-files.sh``, make it executable (``chmod 755``), and run it with ``--help``.
 You can use ``-b`` to specify the base URL of the Dataverse installation and ``-s`` to specify the number of seconds to wait between requests like this:

 ``./download-files.sh -b https://dev1.dataverse.org -s 2``